 4. Don’t rule the wildcards out.

-Imagine a day when a former smoker writes a letter to a current smoker in an act of paying-it-forward.
+Imagine a day when a former smoker writes a letter to a person who currently smokes in an act of paying-it-forward.
 One stranger might encourage another stranger during a craving, times of stress, or even a smoke-free streak.
 Or, maybe your nicotine-replacement therapy gets hand-delivered to your front door…free of charge.
 These are ideas that don’t appear in current smoking cessation programs or in online community forums.
-They don’t seem scalable, nor have they been validated by smokers.
+They don’t seem scalable, nor have they been validated by people who smoke.

 But, we’re reinventing smoking cessation.
 By nature, a number of our ideas may initially seem unfeasible or downright silly.
 Still, we owe it to our participants and our clients to think far beyond what it possible today.
 We remind ourselves constantly that it is the moments of insight and learning, the recognition and acknowledgement of every bit of behavior change that our participants experience, and the wonder of “I can do this” that keeps us exploring broadly and keeping the wildest of ideas alive.